thma/lambda-ski/README.md

     Num _n      -> return graph
 ```

-Using a helper function `reduceGraph` that computes the normal-form of a graph while staying entirely in the `ST`Monad, we can finally reduce our tiny toy graph:
+Using a helper function `reduceGraph` that computes the normal-form of a graph while staying entirely in the `ST`-Monad, we can finally reduce our tiny toy graph:

 ```haskell
 reduceGraph :: ST s (STRef s (Graph s)) -> ST s (STRef s (Graph s))